mrange/hron/README.md

 		Just as in Python, indentation is significant in hron

-		Idention promotes readability but also allows hron string values to be multi-line and relieves them from the need for escaping.
+		Indentation promotes readability but also allows hron string values to be multi-line and relieves them from the need for escaping.

 		Let us say that again, there exists _no_ character escaping in hron.